 Note on Follow-up Actions in PART Summary: In your program's PART summary on ExpectMore.gov, you present three key follow-up actions in a more abbreviated fashion than described above.
 From the summary, a reader can link to the detailed information described above.
 The detailed list may include more than three follow-up actions; however, the summary information must be consistent with the detailed information.
 To read more about the follow-up actions in a PART summary, see Appendix C ("How to Draft PART Summaries for ExpectMore.gov").

 3. HOW TO UPDATE FUNDING INFORMATION.
 Funding information needs to be updated before PARTs are finalized for publication.
-All PARTs should list funding information for FY 2006 - FY 2008.
-Funding information entered into PARTWeb should be consistent with that presented in the Mid-Session Review, Budget of the United States Government, Fiscal Year 2008 and should include updates for FY 2007 actual funding level in the Revised Continuing Appropriations Resolution, 2007, PL 110-5.
+Funding information entered into PARTWeb should be consistent with that presented in the FY 2009 President's Budget and should include updates for FY 2007 actuals.

 a.
-Agencies enter updated funding information into PARTWeb.
-By June 29, agencies should enter the following information into PARTWeb.
+Agencies, enter updated funding information into PARTWeb.
+By June 30, agencies should enter the following information into PARTWeb.

 - Funding information for PARTed programs.
-For all PARTed programs, agencies will need to provide funding for the prior, current, and budget years.
+For all PARTed programs, agencies will need to provide funding for the prior, current, and budget years (if available).
 As in the past, this information will be made available on the OMB website. - Treasury accounts.
 Programs included in PARTWeb should already include a list of all Treasury accounts from which the program is funded.
 Agencies should verify that the account information is correct and make any changes in PARTWeb.

 b.
 OMB RMOs, verify the funding information.
-By August 10, RMOs should verify and enter final funding information into PARTWeb.
+By July 16, RMOs should verify and enter final funding information into PARTWeb.

-HOW TO ADD OMB-APPROVED MEASURES TO OLDER PARTS
+HOW TO ADD/DELETE/EDIT OMB-APPROVED MEASURES TO OLDER PARTS

-Use this appendix if you need to prepare an older PART (2002-2006) for publication.
+Use this appendix if you need to modify measures from an older PART (2002-2007) for publication.